marimo-team/marimo/README.md

 ```

 - marimo **reacts** to your code changes, like a spreadsheet!
 This rapid feedback
 ensures your code and outputs are always in sync.
+It
+also gives your notebook a deterministic execution order, making it reproducible.

 <img src="docs/_static/reactive.gif" width="700px" />